 The further the effort toward evening darkness, the deeper the benefits, and the more likely the circadian rhythm will be properly restored and maintained.

-After years of undermining it, a strong circadian rhythm often takes weeks and months to develop.
+A strong circadian rhythm often takes weeks and months to develop.
 Once strong, though, the circadian rhythm can become robust — bouncing back more and more quickly after interruptions.

 Sunlight’s Changing Color Temperature

-In the morning, nearly all blue light is filtered out by particles in the atmosphere, leaving the rich reds and oranges to reach the ground.
+In the morning, nearly all blue light is filtered out by particles in the atmosphere, leaving only the rich reds and oranges to reach the ground.